 Registration, Cancellation and Transfer Policy

-If you cancel your registration, the cost of any course textbook (plus shipping fees) that you may have received pre-course will be in addition to any cancellation processing fees.
+Course Textbook costs: If you cancel your registration (or if your course is cancelled for any reason), the cost of any course textbook (plus shipping fees) that you may have received pre-course will be in addition to any cancellation processing fees.
 In the event that your course cancels for any reason, you will be responsible for the cost of any textbook(s) that were mailed to you prior to your course.
 To avoid these costs, any textbook must be returned to us within one week of a cancellation notification, and must be in absolutely new, re-usable condition.
 (As of December 2015, ‘Wilderness and Rescue Medicine’ cost is $45.
 ‘Outward Bound Wilderness First Aid Handbook’ is $15.95)

-In the interest of a healthy, conducive learning environment, all students are expected to adhere to the following Course Policies:
+Course Policies: In the interest of a healthy, conducive learning environment, all participants are expected to adhere to the Course Policies:

-Adventure Risk Management reserves the right to dismiss any student from a course due to violation of any course policy or disruptive behaviors, with no refund or transfer credit.
+Adventure Risk Management reserves the right to dismiss any participant from a course due to violation of any course policy or disruptive behaviors, with no refund or transfer credit.

 Wilderness Medicine courses

 I understand and acknowledge that Adventure Risk Management is not making a determination of my fitness for a course, training or event; rather, I represent to Adventure Risk Management and verify that I am physically fit and ready for the course, training or event.